mspataruupland/takeHomeAssignment/README.md

 - Go to issue #1.
 This is the Base of this project and is mandatory to complete.

-- In addition to #1, complete 1 to 3 additional items as time permits.
+- In addition to #1, complete up to 3 additional items as time permits.
 Submit pull requests for each.

 Hints